 A handful of significant healthcare independent software systems are on the market today that benefit from HIPAA-compliant fax service integration, including:

 - Healthcare Practice Management (PM) Software: Similar to EHR systems, healthcare-specific practice management systems helps medical offices run smoothly.
-It tends to assist less with the healthcare-technical side of operations, though, and more with the business, building and patient processing operations, such as scheduling visits or running an insurance eligibility test.
+It tends to assist less with the healthcare-technical side of operations, though, and more with the business.
+It helps with building and patient processing operations, such as scheduling visits or running an insurance eligibility test.
 It can also make tasks like medical claims and reimbursements far easier.
 When combined with cloud-based faxing, organizations have a more thorough workflow that directly increases its ability to manage and process patient needs.

 - Radiology Imaging System (RIS) Software: RIS software is an image-centric platform to manage medical imagery and its associated patient data.
 While most other ISV’s products are inherently text and program-based, an RIS application allows for deeper management of things like radiology imaging orders, scans and image archives.
 Like other programs, these images can be turned into reports and charts for more comprehensive patient files.